damar-wicaksono/trace-simexp/memorandum/trace_simexp-memorandum-v1_0.md

 ## Step 2: Execute

 In the execute step, all the input decks that were created in the preprocessing step are executed sequentially in batch.
 This means that the script will traverse the run directories created before and execute the input deck inside sequentially.
 The size of a batch is controlled by the number of processors supplied by the user through the command line argument.

 Simultaneous execution of multiple TRACE simulation often requires large amount of disk space even for a single case.
 To save disk space, the utility takes two measures.
-First, the binary `xtv` file is not written directly in the run directory during the execution.
-Instead a soft link is created inside the running directory, linked to the actual `xtv` file written in the *scratch* directory.
-This approach was adopted to limit the disk space usage in the (*STARS project*) working directory (activity folder) that is a backup volume and limited to 200 [GB] currently.
+First, the binary `xtv` file is not written directly in the running directory during the execution.
+Instead a soft link is created inside the running directory, linked to the actual `xtv` file written in a *scratch* directory.
+This approach was adopted to limit the disk space usage in a STARS project working directory (or *the activity folder*) that is a backup volume and limited to 200 [GB] currently.
 The so-called *scratch* directory usually resides in a non-backup volume.
 Second, after each execution, the resulting `xtv` file will be directly converted to the more space efficient *dmx* format.
 This is done by using `xtv2dmx` utility.
-As such, the scratch directory as well as the executable for `xtv2dmx` utility are needed to be supplied during the call.
+As such, the path to the scratch directory as well as the path to the executable for `xtv2dmx` utility are needed to be supplied during the call.

 The execute step driver script can be invoked in the terminal using the following command: